Have Questions? We Have Answers!

-The Rail Trail will run almost two miles from Stetson Avenue to the existing Marblehead Rail Trail.
-The trail will pass through neighborhoods, wooded areas, past ponds and town owned conservation lands.
+The Rail Trail will run almost two miles from Stetson Road (a short walk to the commuter rail station) to the existing Marblehead Rail Trail.
+The trail will run completely within the National Grid utility corridor.
+The trail will pass through neighborhoods, wooded areas, past ponds and town-owned conservation lands.
 It will have street crossings at Paradise Road, Walker Road, Humphrey Street, Bradlee Avenue, Beach Bluff Avenue and Bellevue Avenue.

-The Rail Trail will also connect three of Swampscott’s five schools (Clarke, Stanley, and the Middle School), as well as the town baseball fields while passing a half-mile from the High School and Hadley School.
+The Rail Trail will also connect three of Swampscott’s five schools (Clarke, Stanley, and the Middle School), as well as the town baseball fields while passing within a half-mile of the High School and Hadley School.
 See the Map page for more details.

 Why is Swampscott creating a trail?

 Swampscott residents, their representatives, and Town committees have repeatedly endorsed creating the Rail Trail to increase Swampscott’s limited open space, provide safe routes to schools and parks, allow people a place to exercise, and provide access to a range of natural habitats.
 You can view the Documentation page for a list of community plans supporting the creation of the Swampscott Rail Trail.

 Who is working to create the Rail Trail?